 The New Mexico Finance Authority (the "Finance Authority") was created by the State legislature in 1992 to assist qualified governmental entities in financing capital equipment and infrastructure projects.
 The Finance Authority is a state instrumentality governed by a board of directors and is not subject to the direct supervision or control of any other board, bureau, department or agency of the State.
 In July 2012, the Finance Authority disclosed that what it believed was the audit of its financial statements for the fiscal year ended June 30, 2011 was not completed properly (the "Incomplete Audit").
 Upon such discovery, the Finance Authority withdrew the Incomplete Audit.
 The Finance Authority then initiated an investigation and determined that its former controller had misrepresented the status of the Incomplete Audit and provided financial statements for use by third parties that he falsely represented as Investigations also were conducted by (i) the Office of the State Auditor and PricewaterhouseCoopers, (ii) the Securities Division of the New Mexico Regulation and Licensing Department and (iii) Hewitt EnnisKnupp.
-The reports have been completed with findings of no money missing.
+The reports were completed and found no money missing.
 The United States Securities and Exchange Commission (the "SEC") issued an inquiry to the Finance Authority regarding the Incomplete Audit (the "SEC Inquiry"), to which the Finance Authority timely responded and provided all the requested information.
 It is unknown whether the SEC will pursue further action.
-The Finance Authority has retained REDW, LLC to perform the audits for Fiscal Years 2011 and 2012.
-Those audits were recently completed.
 The audit completed by REDW, LLC for the Fiscal Year 2011 agreed with the Finance Authority in its application of accounting principles and did not disclose the presence of any missing funds.
 The Finance Authority's former controller entered into a plea agreement for forgery and securities fraud.
 Pursuant to that plea agreement, the former controller received a sentence of 5 years supervised probation.
 The Finance Authority is implementing recommendations contained in the three published reports.
+In September 2012, the Finance Authority terminated its Chief Executive Officer and Chief Operating Officer.
+It has since hired a new Chief Executive Officer, a new Chief Financial Officer, and has restructured its Audit Committee.